 - How to address the needs of at risk occupants, such as older residents, children, or tenants with disabilities or reduced mobility.

 Commercial building fire safety requirements

-Most fire safety legislation for commercial buildings has been superseded by the Regulatory Reform (Fire Safety) Order 2005 (FSO) – which in turn has been superseded by the 2021 Fire Safety Bill.
-The main difference is that the FSO encompasses anyone who could be at risk from a fire on a commercial premises.
+Most fire safety legislation for commercial buildings has been superseded by the Regulatory Reform (Fire Safety) Order 2005 (FSO).
+The main difference is that the FSO encompasses anyone who could be at risk from a fire on commercial premises.
 This goes beyond employees to include visitors and potentially members of the public.
 Broadly speaking, the FSO applies to any area of a building not considered to be an ‘individual private’ home, such as a family home or a single residence in a block of flats.

 What is the Regulatory Reform (Fire Safety) Order?